marshmallow-code/marshmallow/docs/quickstart.rst

     serialized = BlogSerializer(blog)
     serialized.data
     # {'author': {'created_at': 'Sun, 10 Nov 2013 16:10:57 -0000',
     #               'email': u'monty@python.org',
     #               'name': u'Monty'},
     #  'title': u'Something Completely Different'}

 Specifying Nested Attributes
 ++++++++++++++++++++++++++++

-You can explicitly specify which attributes in the nested fields you intend to serialize in the ``only`` argument.
+You can explicitly specify which attributes in the nested fields you want to serialize with the ``only`` argument.

 .. code-block:: python